pirelaurent/cytographDB/public/docs/customization.md

 # Customization

 You can enhance your graph for a specific database by
-- adding a module :
+- adding in a module :
   - **Custom categories** to enable element filtering
   - **Custom styles** for tables of standard and custom categories
-- declaring the module to be associated to some db names you want to enhance
+  - a list of db names you want to associate with this customization

 ---

 ## Principles

+cytographDB scan the directory *custom*, searching for js files .
+It loads the corresponding modules.
+The modules associates DBnames to be used with it.

-When a graph is loaded, the app calls two methods for custom enhancements with db name as parameter:
+When a graph is loaded, the app calls two functions :

 ```js
   createCustomCategories(current_db);
   getCustomStyles(current_db);
 ```

-with the name of `current_db'
-- the app retrieve an associated module in an internal collection **customModules[]** .
+- the app try to retrieve an associated module in an internal collection **customModules[]** .
-- the app call the corresponding methods defined inside the module.
+- then it call the previous functions, those defined inside the module.

-### Code of the democytodb custom module as an example
+### democytodb custom module as an example

+ *public/custom/democytodb.js*
 ```js
 import {
   getCy,